Elbiabuglio/Spring-Hibernate-for-Beginners-includes-Spring-Boot/README.md

 Build a complete Spring MVC + Hibernate CRUD web app ... all from scratch! (real-time project)

-You will learn about: Spring Core, AOP, Spring MVC, Spring Security, Spring REST, Spring Boot, Spring Data JPA, Spring Data REST, Thymeleaf and Hibernate ... all connected to a MySQL database
+You will learn about: Spring Core, AOP, Spring MVC, Spring Security, Spring REST, Spring Boot, Spring Data JPA, Spring Data REST, Thymeleaf and Hibernate ... all connected to a MyS

 ![image](https://user-images.githubusercontent.com/101484328/203679940-294f393f-72bd-4adb-a4c9-f8c6144cbfb7.png)

 By the end of this course, you will create all of the source code for a complete Spring MVC - Hibernate CRUD real-time project.

 You will also develop Spring REST APIs for a full CRUD REST API real-time project.

-You will type in every line of code with me in the videos ... all from scratch.

-I explain every line of code that we create.
-So this isn't a copy/paste exercise, you will have a full understanding of the code.

 Recursos